 Once you’ve collected data, you still need to know how to use it before you can get the most out of your personalized marketing campaign.
 This is where customer identity solutions become effective.

-As much as 80% of customers abandon brands due to bad experiences.
+As many as 80% of customers abandon brands due to bad experiences.
 While the majority of those unfavorable experiences are related to poor customer service, nearly 20% of customers express frustration with brands that don’t accommodate the customer’s personal needs.

 A solid customer identity solution helps to eliminate many of the problems that stem from a lack of customer awareness.
 By compiling offline and online customer data from various platforms, you’re able to get a better sense of what the customer expects from your brand.
 And from there, you’re far less likely to overwhelm them with irrelevant advertisements, leading to an improved customer experience,.

 3. Don’t rely solely on segmentation